Why the Burger King brand can’t break its #2 position

 On a frequent basis, Stealing Share will take a look at various markets for companies who are in position to steal market share.
-We send information about our process and, as brand strategists, we try to get across in a small amount of information the absolutely imperative effect brand has on a company’s success.
+We send information about our process and, as brand strategists, we try to get across in a small amount of information on the absolutely imperative effect brand has on a company’s success, such as the Burger King brand.
+(More on that in a second.)

 These attempts do not always gain the traction we would hope as many companies keep their own rose colored glasses on because taking a critical and honest look at their brands is not often an easy or comfortable task.